mrjoes/mrjoes.github.com/_posts/2011-12-15-sockjs-bench.md

 Now we'll try to run server using pypy 1.7.
 Built-in json library was used to handle json-related operations.

-Number of messages _sent_ by the client:
+Number of messages that were _sent_ by the client:

 <div id="pypy_s" class="graph"> </div>
 <div id="pypy_slegend" class="graph_legend"> </div>